 in Cone-tainers (Ray Leach Tubes)

-THE WORKAROUND: The key to starting problematic seeds indoors lies in optimizing 2 vital factors: 1) Pot Sizes and 2) Time to Transplant.
-Root vegetables such as carrots and beets will develop a long taproot.
+CONTAINER SIZE: Root vegetables such as carrots and beets will develop a long taproot.
 Planting the seeds in deep containers allows the roots to develop without interruption.
 Plants like watermelons and squash work well in wider, deeper pots.
 There is less root circling and a more natural development of the rooting structure.

-The other crucial element for success involves knowing when to put those seedlings out into the ground.
+SEEDLING SIZE: The other crucial element for success involves knowing when to put those seedlings out into the ground.
 We might be used to a 6 or 8 week old seedling.
 This works well for peppers and tomatoes, giving them a great head start.
 But corn, beans, squash and melons develop very quickly in the summer heat.
 Try planting them out when they are 2 weeks old.
 They won't even know that they were started in a pot.
 And once they're out in the ground, the roots will stretch and develop naturally, without stunting your plant's growth.

 The bottom line: We don't always have the ideal circumstances for growing our plants.
 To ensure the best success, we may need to start some things in containers.
 As long as it works, who cares?